Queen Elizabeth Allegedly Condemned Camilla For Affair With Charles, Called Her ‘Wicked,’ ‘People’ Reports

 — Us Weekly (@usweekly) March 20, 2018

-The Queen allegedly told his son that she would not disregard his infidelity, and she will never forgive Camilla for what she had done.
+The Queen allegedly told her son that she would not disregard his infidelity, and she will never forgive Camilla for what she had done.
 The Queen angrily pointed out that she could have left Charles alone so he could have fixed his marriage to Diana, but she held on to him instead.

 After a few moments more and still in the state of being extremely angry, Queen Elizabeth reportedly referred to Camilla as “that wicked woman.”
 Lastly, Her Majesty said, “I want nothing to do with her.”